ivan7237d/pipe-function/.github/README.md

 This typechecks because at the point where `word` is passed to `assertNever`, it has type `never`, but will no longer typecheck if you add a third option to `"hello" | "goodbye"`.

-If you use lint rules `@typescript-eslint/no-unnecessary-condition` and `eslint-comments/no-unused-disable`, you can do this instead (no need to pass an argument to `assertNever` since `eslint-comments/no-unused-disable` will activate if not all options are exhausted):
+If you use lint rules `@typescript-eslint/no-unnecessary-condition` and `eslint-comments/no-unused-disable`, you can do this instead:

 ```ts
 const translate = (word: "hello" | "goodbye") =>